Jamal Adams: 2019

 In Week 10 against the New York Giants, Adams recorded a team-high nine tackles and sacked Daniel Jones twice, one of which was a strip sack that he forced and returned for a 25-yard touchdown, as the Jets won 34–27 win.
 He was named the AFC Defensive Player of the Week for his performance.
 During Week 11 versus the Washington Redskins, Adams finished with a career high three sacks as the Jets won 34–17.
 During a game versus the Cincinnati Bengals, Adams suffered an ankle injury at the start of the game.
 He played the entire game and had to miss the next two weeks due to this injury.
 He came back from his injury in Week 16 against the Pittsburgh Steelers in the Jets' 16–10 win.
 At the end of the season, he was named to his second consecutive Pro Bowl and was honored with his first career First-team AP selection.
 Adams also earned the Curtis Martin Team MVP for the second straight year.

 On April 17, 2020, it was reported that Adams would skip the entirety of the voluntary virtual offseason program without a contract extension.
 On April 27, 2020, the Jets picked up the fifth-year option on Adams' contract.
 On June 12, 2020, Adams replied to an Instagram post stating that the Jets were "A lot of talk no action" regarding his desire for a contract extension.
 On June 18, 2020, Adams officially requested to be traded from the Jets.
-Adams created a list of teams, including his hometown Dallas Cowboys, that he would welcome to be traded to.
+Adams created a list of teams, including his hometown Cowboys, that he would welcome to be traded to.
 The following week, Jets' head coach Adam Gase and defensive coordinator Gregg Williams expressed that they wanted to keep Adams.
 Adams was interviewed by the New York Daily News in July 2020, and he made critical remarks towards his head coach Adam Gase, saying that he was not the right leader for the Jets moving forward and that he did not build good relationships with people in the building.
 Adams also voiced his displeasure with how general manager Joe Douglas treated him during talks of a potential contract extension.
 He was ranked 27th by his fellow players on the NFL Top 100 Players of 2020.